Stellaria apetala

 Stellaria apetala (syn.
 S. pallida), lesser chickweed, is an annual herbaceous plant in the flowering plant family Caryophyllaceae.
 It occurs in short, sandy grassland by the sea and, less often, in similar habitat inland.
 It is native to Europe and is well established as an introduced species worldwide.

 Description

 Lesser chickweed is a low-growing, patch-forming annual herb with a distinctly yellowish-green colour.
 It has a dense, spreading root mat which makes it difficult to dislodge from the ground.
-The stems, which are sometimes tinged purple, spread out along the ground without rooting at the nodes, and lengthen to about 10 cm long.
+The stems, which are sometimes tinged purple, spread out along the ground without rooting at the nodes, and lengthen to about long.
 They are terete and glabrous, with a single line of hairs down one side, which alternates at the nodes.
-The leaves are opposite, pale green and ovate, 4-7 mm long by 2-3 mm wide, with a pale green or sometimes purple hydathode at the pointed tip and stomata on both sides.
-The petioles are flattened, hairy and about 3-5 mm long, except at the tip of the stem, where the leaves appear sessile.
+The leaves are opposite, pale green and ovate, 4–7 mm long by 2–3 mm wide, with a pale green or sometimes purple hydathode at the pointed tip and stomata on both sides.
+The petioles are flattened, hairy and about 3–5 mm long, except at the tip of the stem, where the leaves appear sessile.